franzson/autocoder/README.md

 To run the max/msp examples, first run python3 ./autocoder_remote.py 4013 4061 and then load the patch.

+Code for granular synthesis and distance calculations is still under very active development and is therefor still buggy, and should not be expected to stay consistent or even return consistent returns.

+The similarity algorithm can also be repurposed to operate on time-series rather than spectral data which then can be used to generate control envelopes using concatenative or granular synthesis to resynthesize the output of the model into a continuous signal.

+Currently we are developing a synthetic body for the Halldorophone as well as a eurorack module based implementation of the convolution algorithm.

 # training

 The training parameters are set to construct a relatively good generative model from a well structured input, i.e. a song or another piece where pitch relationships are concurrent.
 For unstructured models, i.e. large sample sets of shorter sounds–– try using deep learning and increase the amount of training by increasing the regression patience.

 Lowering the batch size will allow the model to learn more detail at the cost of larger relationships, i.e. learns sine wave like features rather than sound mass like features.
 Higher batch sizes train much faster and are good for quickly getting a sense of what the model will learn.

+As the network architecture is fairly simple, training times on google colab are roughly equal to the duration of the input sound for a lower resolution model with batch size set to 256, and around 3x the duration of the input for a more detailed model.
+With batch size set to 4096, the training time of a lower quality model drops to less than 25% of the original duration.